iamsushanth/logicalbee.github.io/index.md

 <h1>Hi, I'm Sushanth</h1>

-I'm a software developer and product designer.
+I'm a software Engineer and Content creator.
 I like to build things and document the journey.

 See my best posts below or check out the [archive](/posts).
 You can also find me on [Twitter](https://twitter.com/iamkurdekar), [YouTube](https://www.youtube.com/logicalbee).